SathishVaithiyanadhan/downscale_emissions_local/README.md

 For open source projects, say how it is licensed.

 ## TO-DO
-* Add code to prepare TNO emissions as input
-* Add option to temporally distribute emissions
 * Add checks to verify input parameter in configuration file.
-* Add option to merge point sources and gridded data
 * Add aerosol size distribution